 Food hypersensitivity reactions that involve the immune system are referred to as food allergic reactions.
-Such reactions are far less common than is popularly believed, however, when they do occur, they can be serious.
+Such reactions are more common than in the past, especially in young children, although still far less common than is popularly believed.
+Nevertheless, when they do occur, they can be serious.

 In a food allergy the immune system reacts adversely to a food protein.
-Such reactions are commonly mediated by IgE anitbodies that non-IgE-mediated immune reactions also occur.
+Such reactions are commonly mediated by IgE antibodies but non-IgE-mediated immune reactions also occur.
 Egg proteins are among the food proteins that may cause reactions of both types in predisposed individuals.